Flat topology and its dual aspects: The flat topology

 \begin{theorem} Let $E$ be a subset of $\Spec(R)$.
-Then the following conditions hold.\\ $\mathbf{(i)}$ The subset $E$ is flat closed if and only if it is patch closed and stable under generalization.\\ $\mathbf{(ii)}$ The subset $E$ is Zariski closed if and only if it is patch closed and stable under specialization.\\ \end{theorem}
+Then the following conditions hold.\\ $\mathbf{(i)}$ The subset $E$ is flat closed if and only if it is constructible closed and stable under the generalization.\\ $\mathbf{(ii)}$ The subset $E$ is Zariski closed if and only if it is constructible closed and stable under the specialization.\\ \end{theorem}